Arcesilaus II of Cyrene

 Arcesilaus II of Cyrene, surnamed the Oppressor, the Severe or the Harsh (Ἀρκεσίλαος ὁ Χαλεπός, flourished 6th century BC), was the fourth Greek king of Cyrenaica and was a member of the Battiad dynasty.
-It was from his reign that the dynasty began to fall into decline.
+It was from his reign that the dynasty began to decline in power and influence.

 Ancestry and Relations

 Arcesilaus II was the son of the third Greek Cyrenaean King Battus II, while his mother is unknown.
 His paternal aunt was the Greek Cyrenaean Princess Critola and his paternal grandfather was the second Greek Cyrenaean King Arcesilaus I.

 Arcesilaus’ wife Eryxo was his paternal cousin, and was Critola’s youngest child.
 Arcesilaus and Eryxo had married before he succeeded his father.
 His father died in 560 BC and Arcesilaus ascended the throne.
-Arcesilaus and Eryxo had a child who was the future Cyrenaean King Battus III.
+Arcesilaus and Eryxo had a son who would be the future Cyrenaean King Battus III.
 Plutarch states Arcesilaus had another paternal cousin called Polyarchus, who was Eryxo’s eldest brother.
-Arcesilaus also had other paternal male cousins, though the historian doesn’t give their names.
+Arcesilaus also had other paternal male cousins, although their names are not known.